mantidproject/mantid/Code/Mantid/docs/source/algorithms/BroadcastWorkspace-v1.rst

 Description
 -----------

-BroadcastWorkspace is used to copy a workspace from one process to all the others.
+BroadcastWorkspace is only available for MPI builds.
+It is used to copy a workspace from one process to all the others.

 .. categories::